SilentCryptoMiner/SilentCryptoMiner/README.md

 * Windows Defender Exclusions - Can add exclusions into Windows Defender after being started to avoid being detected
 * Process Killer - Constantly checks for any programs in the "Kill Targets" list and kills them if found
 * Remote Configuration - Can get the miner settings remotely from a specified URL every 100 minutes
-* Web Panel Support - Has support for monitoring and configuring all the miners efficiently in a self-hosted online web panel
+* Web Panel Support - Has support for monitoring and configuring all the miners efficiently in a free self-hosted online web panel

 ## Downloads